I get a lot of questions from artists who want to sell their work to shops. Like, A LOT.

 If you’re struggling with the same issue, you get a lovely free answer.

-And if you have a different problem, you can see the kind of detailed answers I give, and safely expect the class to take care of your question in the same way.
+And if you have a different problem, you can see the kind of detailed answers I give and safely expect Indie Retail Academy to take care of your question in the same way.
 Sound good?

 Okay.
 Here’s the question, from Emily.

 They clearly like my work, but they don’t seem keen on buying it upfront.
-They always ask if I offer sale or return.
+These retailers only want sale or return.
 I’ve read your posts on this topic and have decided that to start making money, I need to get paid when I hand over the goods – not if and when it sells in the store.
 I really REALLY want to see my stuff in shops, but I seem to be hitting a brick wall on this.
-What can I do?”
+What can I do?

 Seriously, deeply frightened that they’d have to close.